Skip to main content

 Art and Art Professions

-Grant Writing & Grant Management for the Social Sciences
+Grant Writing and Grant Management for the Social Sciences

 Provides an overview of the mechanics of grant writing, including writing a letter of intent, developing research questions, preparing a literature review, determining research design & methods, & identifying target courses of funding.
 Through group projects students produce & critique a grant application.
 Objectives, guidelines, & techniques for managing an awarded grant are discussed.